algolia/algoliasearch-client-android/README.md

 To setup your project, follow these steps:

  1. [Download](https://github.com/algolia/algoliasearch-client-android/archive/master.zip) and add files in `src` folder to your project
- 2. Initialize the client with your ApplicationID and API-Key(you can find all of them on your Algolia account)
+ 2. Initialize the client with your ApplicationID and API-Key.
+You can find all of them on [your Algolia account](http://www.algolia.com/users/edit).
  3. Make your Activity class implements the `IndexListener` interface to be able to use the asynchronous methods.

 ```java